 What if the qualification is from an Awarding Body I haven’t heard of?

-Most people have heard of the larger awarding bodies such as AQA, Cache, Edexcel, CIE, but there are some awarding bodies that are smaller in nature and are possibly not known to you.
+Most people have heard of the larger awarding bodies such as AQA, Cache, Edexcel, Cambridge International, but there are some awarding bodies that are smaller in nature and are possibly not known to you.
 If you haven’t heard of the Awarding Body offering the online course you would like to study, then it’s time to do some more research, a quick Google check will get you to the body’s website where you can check if they are registered with the correct Governing Bodies and that their qualifications are suitable for you.

 When looking to go to university, it is always a good idea to get in touch with their admissions team to check and get confirmation that they will accept the qualification you are looking to complete before you enrol.